The Definitive Guide

 Based on 11% Interest over 60 months**

 If you have poor credit or are getting an auto loan for the first time, you may want to strongly consider using a cosigner.
 While using a cosigner can help qualify you for better financing, lowering your interest rate and payment, there are some things to consider.
 When you purchase a vehicle with a cosigner, you will both be co-equal owners of the loan, in other words, you are both liable for its payment.
-Cosigners can get great benefit by seeing an increase in their credit score due to the driver's on-time payments, however, your cosigner will also be equally liable for fees and will see a negative credit impact for late payments.
+Cosigners can get great benefits by seeing an increase in their credit score due to the driver's on-time payments, however, your cosigner will also be equally liable for fees and will see a negative credit impact for late payments.

 Shopping Online vs Dealerships